Bow Bridge, London

 Bow Bridge was a stone bridge built over the River Lea, in what is now London, in the twelfth century.
 It took its name from the distinctively bow-shaped (curved) arches.

-It linked Bow in Middlesex with Stratford in Essex.
-The name has also been applied to replacement structures, with the current structure also, and more commonly, known as Bow Flyover.
+It linked Bow in Middlesex with Stratford and West Ham in Essex.
+The name has also been applied to replacement structures, with the current structure also and more commonly known as Bow Flyover.